-We’ve selected these apps based on their quality, user reviews, and overall reliability.
-If you want to nominate an app for this list, email us at firstname.lastname@example.org.
+We’ve selected these apps based on their quality, user reviews, and overall reliability for people who want to track their fertility.
+If you want to nominate an app for this list, email us at email@example.com.

 Most women spend so many years actively trying not to get pregnant that it never occurs to them that getting pregnant might take some time.
 Because of this, it can be a hard pill to swallow when that first month of trying (or those first several months) doesn’t result in a positive pregnancy test.

 When that happens, a lot of women find themselves searching for answers and tools that might help to make the next month a success.
 Then there are the women who don’t want to get pregnant, but would also prefer to manage that naturally.
 Thankfully, there’s an app for both situations!
 Actually, there are several.
 Here are the best ones out there this year.

 Clue Period Tracker

 If you’re looking for a better understanding of your body and cycle, who better to look to than one of the top obstetrics and gynecological organizations?
 This is a free app put together by the Obstetrics & Gynecology Journal.
 It’s published by the American College of Obstetricians and Gynecologists (ACOG).
 It helps users track their periods and ovulation and learn about their unique menstrual patterns.

 Unlike other ovulation and period trackers, Glow provides community and partner support.
 The aim is to deliver “personalized reproductive health and fertility insights.”
 This app also reminds users to take their medications (including birth control and contraception) if they aren’t yet ready to conceive.
 Added bonus?
 You can sync Glow with other health apps like MyFitnessPal and Google Fit.